 If you’d like to report a post from Feed that was sent to you with Direct, you can tap the post and report it.

 We’re proud that people use Instagram to build stronger relationships and connect with communities of shared interests.
-But we also believe it’s important for people to disconnect and spend time offline, exploring their interests and spending time with people they love.
+But we also believe it’s important for you to disconnect and spend time offline, exploring your interests and spending time with people you love.
 When you need a break from Instagram, here are some tools that can help.